pwikapanel/illustrator-panel/documentation/README.md

 * * * * *

-Testing a CEP panel requires setting the CEP engine to debug mode.
+Testing a CEP panel requires setting the CEP engine to **debug mode**.
 To check if this is the case:

     $ defaults read /Users/Base/Library/Preferences/com.adobe.CSXS.8.plist
     {